hibernate/hibernate-reactive/README.md

 Instead, use `@OneToMany(mappedBy=...)` together with `@ManyToOne` for all associations.

-### Schema generation
+### Schema export

-Autamatic update or validation of the database schema requires use of JDBC.
+Autamatic update or validation of an existing database schema requires use of JDBC.

 #### Caching